ijl/orjson/README.md

 `loads()` deserializes JSON to Python objects.
 It deserializes to `dict`, `list`, `int`, `float`, `str`, `bool`, and `None` objects.

+Either `bytes` or `str` input are accepted.
+If the input exists as `bytes` (was read directly from a source), it is recommended to pass `bytes`.
+This has lower memory usage and lower latency.

+orjson maintains a cache of map keys for the duration of the process.
+This causes a net reduction in memory usage by avoiding duplicate strings.
+The keys must be at most 64 bytes to be cached and 512 entries are stored.

 It raises `JSONDecodeError` if given an invalid type or invalid JSON.
 This includes if the input contains `NaN`, `Infinity`, or `-Infinity`, which the standard library allows, but is not valid JSON.

 `JSONDecodeError` is a subclass of `ValueError`.
 This is for compatibility with the standard library.

 ```python
 import orjson